Possess a Prohibited Drug Lawyers

 Case study

-Australian Criminal Law Group appeared for a young person who had 10 ecstasy tablets at the Stereosonic music festival.
+We appeared for a young person who had 10 ecstasy tablets at the Stereosonic music festival.
 Our solicitor tendered a copy of an employment contract showing that the defendant could lose his job if convicted.
-He also tendered bank statements showing that the young person was struggling to repay a mortgage and submitted he would default if he lost his job.
+We also tendered bank statements showing that the young person was struggling to repay a mortgage and submitted he would default if he lost his job.
 The Magistrate agreed that the effect of a conviction on his employment outweighed the need to punish the young person.
 The Magistrate dismissed the matter pursuant to section 10.
 The young person did not get a conviction.

 Case study